-Plan shall provide the Agency with one-hundred eighty (180) days' notice.
+If the Managed Care Plan intends to withdraw services from a region, the Managed Care Plan shall provide the Agency with one hundred and eighty (180) days' notice.
 Once the Agency receives the request for withdrawal, the Agency will remove the Managed Care Plan from receipt of new voluntary enrollments, mandatory assignments and reinstatements going forward.

 - 2. The Managed Care Plan shall work with the Agency to develop a transition plan for enrollees, particularly those in the hospital, those under care coordination/case management and those with complex medication needs.
 The Managed Care Plan withdrawing from a Region shall perform as follows: - a.
 Notice its enrollees, providers and subcontractors of the change at least sixty (60) days before the last day of service; and - b.
 Provide to the Agency the data, including encounter data, needed by the Agency to maintain existing case relationships. - 3.
 The notice to enrollees shall contain the same information as required for a notice of termination according to Section XII.F. - 4.
 If the Managed Care Plan withdraws from a region before the end of the term of this Contract, the Managed Care Plan shall pay the costs and penalties specified in s.
 409.967(2)(h)1, F.S., and Section XI, Sanctions, and the Contract through which the Managed Care Plan operates in any other region will be terminated in accordance with the termination procedures in s.
 409.967(2)(h)3, F.S., this section and Section XI, Sanctions. - 5.
 As specified in s.
 409.967(2)(h)1.
-F.S., if the Managed Care Plan intends to withdraw services from a region, the Managed Care Plan shall provide the Agency with one-hundred eighty (180) days' notice and work with the Agency to develop a transition plan for enrollees, particularly those under case management and those with complex medication needs, and provide data needed to maintain existing case relationships. - 6.
+F.S., if the Managed Care Plan intends to withdraw services from a region, the Managed Care Plan shall provide the Agency with one hundred and eighty (180) days' notice and work with the Agency to develop a transition plan for enrollees, particularly those under case management and those with complex medication needs, and provide data needed to maintain existing case relationships. - 6.
 As specified in s.
 409.967 (2)(h)1., F.S., Managed Care Plans that reduce enrollment levels or leave a region before the end of the Contract term must continue to provide services to the enrollee for ninety (90) days or until the enrollee is enrolled in another Managed Care Plan, whichever occurs first.